gmherb/envtab/README.md

 ![diagram](diagram.png "Take control of your environment")

 `envtab` aims to be your goto tool for working with environment variables.
-Organize, tag, list, search, export, and enable (on login) environment loadouts.
+Organize sets of environment variables into loadouts.
+A loadout is a collection of environment variables that can be exported into the shell.
+Loadouts are named, provided a description, and can be assigned tags. `envtab` stores these loadouts in your `$HOME` directory (`~/.envtab`)

 ## Usage

 ```
 $ ./envtab
-envtab is a tool used for organizing environment variables into sets
-called loadouts.
-A loadout is a collection of environment variables that can be
-exported into the current shell.
-Each loadout has a name and can have a
-description along with tags which can be used to filter/search.
+Take control of your environment variables.

 Usage:
   envtab [command]